 We store in our bodies many of the emotions that we don’t want to express.
 This exercise helps you release emotional blockages.

-- Tuning into your body.
+- Tune into your body.
 Find a quiet place where you won’t be disturbed for at least the next 20 minutes.

-- Begin using your breath to bring yourself into the present moment.
+- Use your breath to bring yourself into the present moment.
 Notice how your body is breathing.

-- Begin a body scan.
-Allow your attention to roam over your body.
+- Allow your attention to roam over your body.
 Where are you holding tension, heaviness, or icky feelings in your body?
 Sometimes it’s one location.
 Other times it’s a few places, and that’s okay.

-- Ask the feeling, “What are you?”
+- Starting with the location that speaks to you first, ask the feeling, “What are you?”
 Identify a name for the feeling in each part of your body.
 Anger in your arm, overwhelm in your feet, sadness in your palms.

-- Use your breath as you connect with these uncomfortable emotions, release the color with every exhale.
+- Using your breath as you connect with these uncomfortable emotions, release the color with every exhale.
 See this color leaving your body as you exhale.

 - Use the list of emotions below as a general guide for your visualization practice.